BASED ON POLICY NUMBER AND TITLE:

 - The Internal Auditor may perform surprise audits in areas where circumstances deem a surprise audit necessary.
 The Internal Auditor will not send written notification of surprise audits.

 - Additionally, the Internal Auditor will respond to questions and concerns regarding controls and other matters where an independent view may be helpful.

 - The Internal Auditor will contact the audit requestor to arrange for an entrance conference.
 The purpose of this conference is to meet with the people involved, to communicate the objectives and purposes of the audit, and to obtain input into the audit process from appropriate college personnel.

 - The Internal Auditor will perform the audit fieldwork.

 - The Internal Auditor may discuss any findings with the audit requestor as the audit progresses or may wait until he/she completes the draft audit report to engage in discussion.

-- After completion, the Internal Auditor will send the draft report to the audit requestor for review before scheduling a meeting, if necessary, to discuss the report.
-The report's discussion may also take place via email.
+- After completing the audit, the Internal Auditor will send the draft report to the audit requestor for review and discussion.
+The report's discussion may be an in-person meeting or via email.
 The Internal Auditor may modify the draft report as necessary as a result of this discussion.
 The audit requestor may share and discuss the draft report with other individuals within their unit as deemed appropriate.
 The audit requestor will have 10 working days to respond to the recommendations to correct the audit findings.

-- At the end of the 10 working days period, the Internal Auditor incorporates the audit requestor's responses into the report, and issues the final audit report to the audit requestor, the Vice President for Finance and Administration, and the President.
-The Internal Auditor, the Vice President for Finance and Administration, or the President may distribute part of or the full final report to other College personnel as necessary.
+- The Internal Auditor incorporates the audit requestor's responses into the report, and issues the final audit report to the audit requestor, the Senior Vice President for Business Affairs, and the President.
+The Internal Auditor, the Senior Vice President for Business Affairs, or the President may distribute part of or the full final report to other College personnel as necessary.
 It may be necessary to redact the final report before issuing to those other personnel at the College.